In response to my last post, I had a number of emails and messages asking me for fitness new year’s resolution ideas and or fitness goal ideas.

 If you are in this situation, the absolute best thing you can do to transform your fitness and nutrition is to seek out and start using a tailored, structured fitness and nutrition plan.

-Your plan should include progressions, adapt as you do and continuously be challenging you.
+Your plan should include progressions, adapt as you do and continuously be challenging yourself.

 Making this one chance could transform everything for you.